With more than 1800 students and 200 staff members spanning primary and secondary campuses, implementing new initiatives can be a challenge.

 With the vast array of skills and confidence when it comes to using ICT, let alone understanding and implementing the Digital Technologies curriculum, it was key to develop a process that would have maximum buy in from staff.

-Emma Fowler is Learning Coordinator (Primary Campus) at Nazareth Catholic College in Adelaide.
+Emma Fowler is a Learning Coordinator (Primary College) at Nazareth Catholic College in Adelaide.
 Here, she explores strategies that have made a difference at her school.

 Initially, we called for an expression of interest from teachers who wanted to be part of the team leading the implementation of this new curriculum.
 This professional learning team comprised staff who were passionate, inquisitive and open to taking risks.
 By drawing on the skills and dispositions of enthusiastic staff members, we were able to design initiatives that would meet the broader needs of our educators at the college.
 We generated a team of like-minded individuals as opposed to using a top-down model of implementation; this ensured the initiatives were relevant, engaging and purposeful.